Legal Basis

 Article 4 of the EU Copyright Directive 2019/790 (DSM Directive) requires EU Member States to provide an "exception [...] of this Directive for reproductions and extractions of lawfully accessible works and other subject matter for the purposes of text and data mining", which is defined as "any automated analytical technique aimed at analysing text and data in digital form in order to generate information which includes but is not limited to patterns, trends and correlations".

 The AI Act and the obligation to respect TDM opt-out declarations raise complex questions about their territorial applicability on cross-border uses.
 If, for instance, an AI provider in the US trains an AI model, using servers and content available in the US, it is questionable whether this provider must respect TDM opt-out declarations.
+However, Recital 106 of the AI Act expresses the principle that no provider shall gain a competitive advantage by applying lower copyright standards outside the EU.
 The AI Act assumes that the provider must respect the declaration at least when marketing these models on the European Union Market, in order “to ensure a level playing field among providers of general-purpose AI models where no provider should be able to gain a competitive advantage in the Union market by applying lower copyright standards than those provided in the Union.”
 (Recital 106 of the European AI Act).
 Even if this assumption is only part of a (non-binding) recital, it expresses the general objective of the Act, confirmed by obligations affecting providers irrespective of their seat such as those contained in § 53 of the AI Act.

 Traditionally, copyright laws are territorial in the sense that reproductions during AI model training are governed by the copyright laws of the country where the training occurs, this would primarily suggest the applicability of US law to the case.
 The EU Copyright Directive, including its opt-out provision for text and data mining (TDM), is European Union (EU) legislation.
 As such, it primarily applies to EU member states and the acts of using copyrighted works on EU territory.

 However, the scope of the AI Act, referring to the copyright provisions of the EU Copyright Directive goes beyond this regulation.
 The AI Act imposes very specific compliance duties, namely, “through state-of the art technologies” to comply with opt-out declaration (Art.
-53 (1) lit. c) AI Act), on any provider placing general-purpose AI models on the EU market, regardless of their location.
+53 (1) lit. c) AI Act), on any provider placing general-purpose AI models on the EU market, regardless of their location including the obligation to implement a copyright policy and state-of-the-art technologies to comply with opt-outs (Code of Practice, Copyright Chapter).
 This means even if the AI training occurs outside the EU, such model must comply with the AI Act when the model or an application based thereon is offered on the European Union market.
 The Act's goal is to ensure fair competition and protect individual rights within the territorial scope of EU law.
 Therefore, if an AI model is not developed according to the AI Act, it cannot be offered in the EU, regardless of whether the content used for training has been created by a rightsholder based in the EU or on US territory.

-Alternatively, Peukert and other legal scholars suggest that the application of the AI Act could depend on the localization of another act of use, namely, on whether the AI provider has crawled data from websites hosted in the EU.
+Alternatively, Rosati and other legal scholars suggest that the application of the AI Act could depend on the localization of another act of use, namely, on whether the AI provider has crawled data from websites hosted in the EU.
+Rosati also suggests that “terms of service of AI model providers that seek to remove any liability potentially arising from the use of their models might turn out to be ineffective towards third-party rightholders or users of their services.”
 This approach is consistent with the specific requirements of the AI Act, such as automatic crawling and the obligation to comply with machine-readable rights reservations.
 This solution emphasizes that if content is hosted in the EU, AI providers accessing this content by way of crawling during or as a part of AI training processes should comply with applicable rules in the EU, even if the subsequent training takes place elsewhere.

 In summary, while traditional copyright principles may in effect limit territorial applicability, the AI Act seeks to ensure compliance with EU standards for AI models offered within the EU, potentially extending its reach beyond traditional territorial boundaries.